Hidden Artificial Sweeteners Are Making You Sick & Fat

 Follow the money

-- Could it be that the Academy of Nutrition and Dietetics takes money from Coca-Cola and Pepsico, its corporate partners.
+- Could it be that the Academy of Nutrition and Dietetics and The American Diabetes Association promote the use of artificial sweeteners because of funding from Big Food corporate partners?

-Diet Soda is Making you Sick and Fat.
+Diet Food and Beverages are Making you Sick and Fat.

 - Professor Helen Hazuda, of the University of Texas’s health science center studied 500 people for 10 years and found that diet soda drinkers waists expand 70% faster.